vindhyajee5/create-boot-dockerfile/README.md

 # create-boot-dockerfile

-creating a spring-boot docker image
+creating a spring-boot application container from a Dockerfile

 A SpringBoot application Image bases on an OpenJDK image because Java has been deprecated.